 How good your cyber security is, is an increasingly important concern when it comes to your customers.

-Businesses are being asked to prove that they have good cyber security in place and show that they are secure both from end customers and
+Businesses are being asked to prove that they have good cyber security in place and show that they are secure both from end customers and supply chain customers.

 So maybe it’s time to look at your cyber security, get ahead of the curve and give yourself a competitive advantage in the marketplace?